TrueBlocks/trueblocks-docs/content/docs/chifra/admin.md

 weight: 40
 toc: true
 ---
+## Intro
+The Admin section of commands allows you to get the status of the system as well as control the creation of and sharing of the TrueBlocks index of appearances.
+It also provides a mechanism for serving the `chifra` subcommands as API endpoints.
 ## chifra pins

 The `chifra pins` is not ready for prime time.
 Please return late.